dbell-infra/gns3_fabric/README.md

 3. Generate FRR config per device and restart FRR service.

-The configuration data per device are stored in `roles/fabric/python/configs`
+The configuration data per device is stored in `roles/fabric/python/configs`

 Example configuration data is provided for a setup with one route reflector and two server nodes

+These example configurations build 3 L3VPN tenants and 3 EVPN VXLAN domains

 ```
 roles/fabric/python/configs